Megatokio/kilipili/README.md

 *A c++ library for video, audio and input devices for the RP2040.*
 *If you run into a problem please file a bug report or a merge request.*

+## Cheap Summary
+Lib *kilipili* provides the tools for using video and audio on a Raspberry Pi Pico or any other board with a RP2040 microcontroller.
+Very coarsely it provides:
+- a Dispatcher
+- a FileSystem: preferences, resource FS in flash, FlashFS, SDCard
+- Video output: a multitude of hardware configurations, video formats and options
+- Audio output: 3 hardware options (I2S, PWM and SigmaDelta), real-time capable
+- USB input: Keyboard and Mouse
+- Graphics: TextVDU and drawing primitives
+- debugging support

 ## Latest Additions
 - Display true color images up to 600x400 pixels with a *HoldAndModifyVideoPlane* on a RP2040 with 256 kByte RAM.
 The *ham* images can be created using the RsrcFileWriter, built by desktop_tools/CMakeLists.txt.
 See Wiki page.
 - AY-3-8912 sound chip emulation and *.ym* audio file playback.
 See Wiki page about *.ymm* files.
-- Write to internal flash with video enabled.
-- Preferences in program flash
-- write to internal flash without any distortion in video output.
-(FrameBuffers and similar VideoPlanes)
+- write to internal flash without disrupting video output.

 ## Video
 The video engine provides many video modes with indexed or true color up to highest resolution by use of attributes.
 It provides sprites and a mouse pointer.

-- `[done]` Video output fully functional and tested.
 - `[done]` Screen resolution 160\*120 up to **1280\*768** in **16 bit true color**.
 - `[done]` Low RAM usage by use of attributes. =\> colorful display in high resolutions.
   e.g. **1024 x 768** with 8 x 12 pixel **true color** attributes uses **only 132 kB of Ram**, leaving over 100 kB to the application.
 - `[done]` Mouse pointer.
 - `[done]` Switch between different video mode and screen resolutions.
-- `[done]` Automatically sets the required system clock.
 - `[done]` video output not affected by flash-lockout for writing to the internal flash.
-- `[test]` Sprites.
-- `[test]` Tiled background.
 - `[done]` Display true color images up to 600x400 pixels with a *HamImageVideoPlane* on a RP2040 with 256 kByte RAM.
 The *ham* images can be created using the RsrcFileWriter, built by desktop_tools/CMakeLists.txt.
 See Wiki page.
+- `[test]` Sprites.
+- `[test]` Tiled background.

 ## USB Host